tringi/papers/cxx-destructive-move.md

 {
     A a;
     // ...
-    A b (std::move (a)); // normal move-from constructor, because...
+    A b (std::move (a)); // normal move-from constructor, because it's referenced below A c (std::move (a)); // the a's destructor (N)RVO-constructs 'c', because...
     // ...
-    somefunc (a); // ...'a' is re-used here and below
-    // ...
-    A c (std::move (a)); // the a's destructor (N)RVO-constructs 'c', because...
-    // ...
-    // ...'a' is never used within this scope
+    // ...'a' is never used within this scope again
 }
 ```